CohenLabUGA/SAB_isolates/README.md

   - Log2 fold shrinkage of DESeq2 results; these files are named lfc.4.Avl.csv where 4 is the organism and Avl is the comparison.
   - Variance transformed stabilized counts (VST counts); these files are named vsd.4.csv where 4 is the organism.

+#### `DE_figs.ipynb`
+Plotting the differential expression anlysis results.
+Using the output from `Kegg_annotations.ipynb` and `DE_run.ipynb`, this notebook creates the heatmaps **Fig.5_heatmap**, **SFig.3_orfHeatma**, and **SFig.4_carbonHeatmap** located in the **figures** folder.

+### `clusterProfiler.ipynb`
+Running a gene set enrichment analysis using the DESeq2 results.
+This notebook finds the pathways with are statistically over represented among significantly expressed genes and creates the enrichmnet dotplot **Fig6_gsea**

+# Acknowledgements

+Bioinformatic processing was performed with resources from the UGA Georgia Advanced Computing Resource Center (GACRC).
+We acknowledge funding support from UGA Skidaway Institute of Oceanography and National Science Foundation awards NSF-OPP #2240780 and NSF-OPP #2149071 to NRC during the time of writing.